Logo

 Gracie Gold attended ninth grade at Glenwood High School in Chatham, Illinois, before switching to online education through the University of Missouri.

-Gracie Gold has taken ballet lessons to improve her performance.
+Gracie Gold has taken ballet lessons to improve her performance in skating.

 Gracie Gold has been open about her mental health struggles, including her treatment for anxiety, depression, and an eating disorder.